SCCapstone/FitbitTeam/README.md

 # FitbitTeam
-Made a seperate branch to keep track of code without having to affect master every time.
+Made a seperate branch to keep track of my own code without having to affect master every time.
+-Matt